Keeping a ski resort free of inbound avalanches is all about prevention

 It’s early.
 As in, the sun hasn’t even thought about rising for the day.
 But if there was any snowfall last night, the safety team at Kicking Horse Mountain Resort is already at the office deciding what to do.
 Their office?
 All 3400 acres of puff that can go poof.
 The last thing the team wants to see is a cornice crumble and sweep down the slope potentially endangering the lives they are protecting.

-Steve Crow, one of the members of the Kicking Horse Mountain Resort safety team knows first hand that being caught in an avalanche is unpleasant.
+Steve Crowe, one of the members of the Kicking Horse Mountain Resort safety team knows firsthand that being caught in an avalanche is unpleasant.
 He was caught in two on the same morning.
-But here is the difference between Crow and the rest of us.
+But here is the difference between Crowe and the rest of us.
 He is highly skilled, is prepared with all the avi gear he needs and knew what he was doing.

 Lobbing bombs for a living can be cool

 Ah yes, the bombs.
-Crow admits there is an adrenalin rush working with explosives.
+Crowe admits there is an adrenalin rush working with explosives.

 The terrain is opened in a sequence that caters to the most people first so that’s Crystal Bowl, Bowl Over and CPR Ridge.
 The avalanche control will move out from those prime locations trying to avoid pockets of closures.

-“People get mad when we are slow to open terrain, but we have to think of everyone’s safety.
+“”People get mad when we are slow to open terrain, but we have to think of everyone’s safety.
 Yes, we are overly cautious – but we have to be.
 We put up as much rope with tons of signs as possible which either delineates the end of the resort property or a closure.
-If people duck (poachers) to go out of the resort area, that’s fine, hopefully they are prepared.
-But inbounds a rope with signage means a slope is closed.
-If people chose to duck under they know the slope is shut for a reason.
-We can’t protect people who don’t respect our efforts,” says Crow.
-“If poachers are caught, we have zero tolerance.
-They are escorted out.
+If people duck under our boundary ropes to go out of the resort area, that’s fine, hopefully they are prepared.
+But inbounds, a rope with signage means a slope or run is closed.
+If people choose to duck under those ropes (they are called poachers by the patrollers) they know the slope is shut for a reason.
+We can’t protect people who don’t respect our efforts,” says Crowe.
+“If poachers are caught, we have zero-tolerance.
 If they have a season pass, it’s frozen for three weeks.”

 Prevention is an all-day effort

 The forecaster can’t just think about how yesterday’s storm is affecting today.
 There are so many layers of snow under that last dump that add to the story.
-Crow says they have to think about how the weather has impacted the other layers.
+Crowe says they have to think about how the weather has impacted the other layers.
 If snow came down warm on a broken surface, it bonds.
-If the surface has melted and froze, and fresh snow lands, there is a slippery slope waiting to release.
-Its all about preventing that release from happening when the slope is open.
+If the surface has melted and refrozen, it creates a crust that can contribute to a weak layer beneath the next snowfalls.
+It’s all about preventing that release from happening when the slope is open.

 “The safest slope is the one skied the most.
-Some people think we save the snow for ourselves or for the crowds on the weekends but that’s not the case.
-If you see a rope across a run with that sign saying the slope is closed, its for a better reason than saving freshies for the weekend.”
+If you see a rope across a run with that sign saying the slope is closed, it’s for a better reason than saving freshies for the weekend.”

 Learn more about avalanche safety by checking out Avalanche Canada